-Park Bo Gum And Song Joong Ki Have A Beautiful Bromance- Here’s Why These Korean Drama Stars Are So Close
+Park Bo Gum And Song Joong Ki Have A Beautiful Bromance – Here’s Why These Korean Drama Stars Are So Close

 As an article in The International Business Times notes, Bo Gum also stated that Song Joong Ki helped him instill confidence in himself during his early days of acting.

 “The reason I’m grateful to Song Joong Ki too is that in the beginning, I was very shaky and had no confidence,” Park Bo Gum said once in an interview, according to IBT.

 “I prayed a lot about it, but when I told Song Joong Ki that I didn’t know what I should do, he cheered me on by saying that I should be confident in myself and have strength.
 I gained a lot of strength from him as we would meet up and have dinner together.”

 RELATED POSTS ON INQUISITR